Foalfloater66/Foalfloater66/README.md

-### Hi there 👋
-- 🙋 I'm Morgane, a 2nd year Computer Science undergraduate student at UCL
+- 👋 Hi there, I'm Morgane, a 2nd year Computer Science undergraduate student at UCL
 - 🎮 I spend my free time gaming, drawing and coding
 - 🔭 I'm currently working on [modus](https://github.com/modus-continens/modus.git), a Dockerfile alternative
-- 🌱 I'm currently learning Rust
+- 🌱 I'm currently learning Rust and working on creating small but useful programs
 -  ⚡ I love creative ways to create and implement clean and organised code!
 - 📫 You can contact me at [morgane.ohlig@gmail.com](mailto:morgane.ohlig@gmail.com)